chadsansing/cineris-campaign/gm-notes/session-9-spoilers.md

 - The Chamber of Need would be the equivalent of level -9 or so.
 - Ruundum's Hall would be the equivalent of level -10 or so.

-The Chamber of Need gives PCs the chance to reinvent themselves gy exchanging part of their soul for part of a hero's soul trapped in one of the chamber's giant crystals.
+The Chamber of Need gives PCs the chance to reinvent themselves by exchanging part of their soul for part of a hero's soul trapped in one of the chamber's giant crystals.
 King Runduum, a worshipper and servant of Aarok and Gotnafiskr, collected parts of the souls of his followers and prisoners in case dwarves needed them in the future.

 The GM asks each PC to describe who they see in the crystal when they think of what they need the most right now.
 The PCs invent names and histories for their visions.
 Then they can reach out to the visions or not.
 If they do, the enter a process of becoming both heroes at once while some of their soul goes into the crystal to make room for what they take.

 Nightmares accompany this process.
-PCs have to opt in to this functional re-spec; a nightmare hasbeen written for each in past session notes.
+PCs have to opt in to this functional re-spec; a nightmare has been written for each in past session notes.
 Some feature horror that should be facilitated with care and with X/line/veil tools in PCs' hands to end or skip the scenes.

 Runduum's Hall is where Runduum and 3 other iron seneschals (masterwork oracles) await the PCs to unlock the pipes that will send magma under Black Lake, causing the deep waters to become steam and raise the City of Aarok in a moment of dwarves' need.
 When the pipes are unlocked, Gotnafiskr is also frred to swim to Black Lake and emerge in her martial form.

 This hall has a pool of magma on one side against which the PCs will find Root and the Red Mask and Silver Mask attempting to summon Aarok from the magma.

-The PCs can kill Root, or Gotnafisk can breach the magma and snap him in 2 pieces that land at his daughters' feet (the Red and Silver Masks).
+The PCs can kill Root, or Gotnafiskr can breach the magma and snap him in 2 pieces that land at his daughters' feet (the Red and Silver Masks).
 They will mourn in a way that implies some kind of connection bewteen them and Root, and then turn on the PCs to commit suicide by combat.

 If the PCs have time to go to Black Lake after resolving Denokta (do the humans evacuate?
 Do Jem's irregulars work with the Black Masks to slaughter them?) they will witness Gotnafiskr's martial form rising from the lake and see the City of Aarok rise, as well.

 This part of the campaign should end with some rewards for the PCs.
 Maybe treasure.
 Maybe serving in the city.
 Maybe being made into a seneschal.

-The next part of the campaign will deal with the Risk Eaters plans for Cineris, what it's like to live during an age of Aarok and Gotnafisrk, the attack on the human invaders, and what kind of future there is on Cineris if the dwarves win.
+The next part of the campaign will deal with the Risk Eaters plans for Cineris, what it's like to live during an age of Aarok and Gotnafiskr, the attack on the human invaders, and what kind of future there is on Cineris if the dwarves win.

 See also: notes from past sessions.